Day and Night

 Sawadee ka to the sellers of sentiments consumed in the bars in those alleys so dear to me, to those with children, husbands who were dead, missing, or runaways.
 To the hospitable women, to the kind men, to the white Anglo-Saxon immigrants who fled their lands to change their lives and then found themselves crying in front of the television during the Queen’s funeral.

-Sawadee ka to those of us who still believe that to tell a story, we must first live it.
-And looking each other in the eyes, slamming down mugs of water down beer, say Chokh dī
+Sawadee ka to those of us who still believe that a story, in order to tell it, we must first live it and, looking into each other’s eyes, slamming down mugs of watered-down beer, say to each other Chokh dī

 Good luck to you.